 Animal research provides insight into the impacts of compounds on diseases and how they work.
 This is used to advance the understanding of illnesses such as cancer, AIDS, cardiovascular disease, chronic pain, and many other medical conditions.

 The first step in animal research is discovering which processes are off-normal that create a disease state.
 It also identifies the drivers or causes that make those normal mechanisms fail.
 Animal research pinpoints the genes that are involved in regular disease states.
-In some cases, there are may be dozens of genes that are contained within a normal pathway.
+In some cases, there may be dozens of genes that are contained within a normal pathway.
 Scientists conduct animal research to figure out what the impact might be of any number of possible genetic mutations.

 What is Animal Testing?